cryostatio/cryostat-legacy/README.md

 The `run.sh` script can be used to spin up a `podman` container of the Container JFR Client, running alone but set up so that it is able to introspect itself with JFR.
-This can be achieved by doing `sh run.sh -it` and then typing `connect localhost` into the client shell that appears.
-When running in this container, all three execution modes described above are still available and accessible using the same mthods.
-Some client shell demo scripts are also available in the `demos` directory.
-These can be used with batch mode, ex.
-`sh run.sh "$(more demos/print_help)"`.
+This can be achieved by running `sh run.sh` and connecting to Container JFR in a separate terminal using [websocat](https://github.com/vi/websocat).
+The WebSocket URL to connect to can be found by running `curl localhost:8181/api/v1/clienturl`.
+Once you are connected, you can issue commands by entering them into the websocat client in JSON form.
+For example, `{command:ping}` or `{command:dump,args:[localhost,foo,10,"template=Continuous"]}`.

 There are six network-related environment variables that the client checks during its runtime: